OPEnSLab-OSU/Loom/LOOM_library/ReadMe.md

 ## Max/MSP

 The associated [Loom Data Processors](https://github.com/OPEnSLab-OSU/InternetOfAg/tree/master/Max) and control modules are made as patches in Max/MSP.
+The Max interfaces are not strictly necessary for using this library, but provide convenient features and means of interacting with your Loom devices / network.

 ## Librarary Architecture